VUmcCGP/wisecondor/README.md

 dotted lines show where the constitutional 1n and 3n states are expected (when constitutional DNA is at 100% purity).
 Often, an aberration does not surpass these limits, which has several potential causes: depending on your type of analysis, the sample could be subject to tumor fraction, fetal fraction, mosaicisms, etc ...
 Sometimes, the segments do surpass these
-limits: here it's likely you are dealing with 4n, 5n, 6n, ...
+limits: here it's likely you are dealing with 0n, 4n, 5n, 6n, ...

 ## Tables

 ### ID_bins.bed

 This file contains all bin-wise information.
 When data is 'NaN', the corresponding bin is included in the blacklist.
 The Z-scores are calculated as default using the within-sample reference bins as a null set.

 ### ID_segments.bed

 This file contains all segment-wise information.
 A combined Z-score is calculated using a between-sample z-scoring technique (the test case vs the reference cases).

 ### ID_aberrations.bed

-This file contains segments with a ratio surpassing a certain cutoff value, defined by the `--beta` parameter.
+This file contains aberrant segmentsdefined by the `--beta` or `--zscore` parameter.

 ### ID_chr_statistics.bed

 This file contains some interesting statistics for each chromosome.
 The definition of the Z-scores matches the one from the 'ID_segments.bed'.
 Particularly interesting for NIPT.

 # Dependencies